AmberGraceRblx/pract/docs/basic/state.md

 Right now we've explored ways we can design our UI using Elements, and simplifying it using Components and their associated `props`.
 While Components and Elements can accomplish a lot, they require the entire Pract tree to be reconciled every single time you wish to make any change to the UI whatsoever.

-Instead, it would be better to have some way to update only _part of our UI_ on an as-needed basis—for example, chaning the color of a button (and only that button) when hovering over it, or upticking a "coins" counter when we pick up a coin.
+Instead, it would be better to have some way to update only _part of our UI_ on an as-needed basis—for example, changing the color of a button (and only that button) when hovering over it, or upticking a "coins" counter when we pick up a coin.

 # State